Sujan2332/LiveTranslator/README.md

-Here's the README with the appropriate markdown syntax for the headings:

----

 # 🎤 Live Subtitles App 🎤

 Welcome to **Live Subtitles**, an interactive and real-time speech-to-text web application built with **React**!
 With this app, you can convert your speech into live subtitles, select languages for translation, and save the transcript as a text file!